 What Are the Mandatory Car Insurance Requirements in Illinois?

-Illinois is an at-fault state, which means that the driver who causes a crash must pay for the other driver’s collision bills.
-The negligent driver’s insurance may also cover their own damages, depending on what their coverage options are.
+Illinois is an at-fault state, which means that the driver who causes a crash must pay for the other driver’s bills.

 What Is the Penalty for Driving Without Insurance in Illinois?

 Auto insurance is not an option in the state of Illinois.
-Drivers must carry the minimum amount of coverage, or they’ll face stiff penalties.
 A first-time offender can expect:

 What Is Driving Like in Illinois?